HasnatAbdullah/EduManagement/README.md

 # EduManagement
- Created as a intern project.
+ Created as an intern project.